jasmintkhan/tetris/README.md

-# tetris-ai
+# tetris
-A Tetris game with an AI opponent built using JavaScript and Python
+A Tetris game built using JavaScript.
+Later, will include an AI opponent